29next/developer-docs/docs/themes/settings.md

 ## Schema Input Types

-Schema input types map to input fields that will be rendered in the theme settings form in the dashboard.
+Schema input types map to input fields that will be rendered in the settings form in the dashboard.

 ### checkbox